 To investigate this limitation, we present a pilot study (Section~\ref{sec: pilot_study}) and case analysis (Figure~\ref{fig: pilot_case}).
 As shown in Figure~\ref{fig: pilot_case}, VLMs often struggle to recognize that reversing a video can fundamentally change the semantics of the event, mistakenly associating reversed events with their forward counterparts.
 In contrast, for events unaffected by temporal reversal, models struggle to consistently locate timestamps in both directions.

-To address this, we turn to the \textit{Arrow of Time}~\citep{eddington2019nature, layzer1975arrow}, a foundational concept in physics that characterizes the intrinsic directionality of temporal processes.
+To address this, we turn to the \textit{Arrow of Time}~\citep{eddington2019nature, layzer1975arrow}, a foundational concept in physics characterizing the intrinsic directionality of temporal processes.
 This perspective highlights that the semantics of real-world events are inherently tied to their temporal progression: reversing time may either yield a semantically distinct event or preserve the core meaning, depending on the nature of the process.
-Generally, the impact of this temporal directionality on event understanding manifests in two distinct event types: time-sensitive events, where reversal fundamentally alters meaning (e.g., "a man picks up a glass" becomes "a man puts down a glass"), and time-insensitive events, whose meaning remains invariant under reversal (e.g., "a ball is on the table" retains the same semantic essence when time is reversed).
+The impact of this temporal directionality on event understanding manifests itself in two distinct event types: time-sensitive events, where reversal fundamentally alters meaning (e.g., "a man picks up a glass" becomes "a man puts down a glass"), and time-insensitive events, whose meaning remains invariant under reversal (e.g., "a ball is on the table" retains the same semantics when time is reversed).

 Inspired by \textit{the Arrow of Time}, we propose \ours, a reinforcement learning (RL) framework, aiming to improve event grounding and the understanding of temporal directionality via learning the arrow of time.
 Unlike specialized architectures~\citep{chen2021end, woo2024let}, our approach leverages RL to optimize temporal precision through a tailored reward signal directly, mitigating the tendency of VLMs to overfit textual timestamps rather than video semantics.
 At its core, \ours enables the VLM to learn temporal structures by discriminating between time-sensitive and time-insensitive events.
 We introduce a reward function that encourages distinct localizations for time-sensitive events and their reversed counterparts while enforcing consistent grounding for time-insensitive ones.
 To further enhance training efficiency, we propose a difficulty-aware strategy that dynamically emphasizes challenging samples through weighted adjustments and a curriculum-based filtering of well-solved examples.